pencer-io/pencer-io.github.io/_posts/2022-02-08-ctf-htb-earlyaccess.md

 <SNIP>
 ```

 With our list ready now go back to the Verify Game-Key area of the website, which we access as admin.
-Before entering a key to verify start Burp and set it listenting, also remember to set your browser to use Burp as it's proxy.
-Now paste anything in to the enter game-eky field and click Verify key:
+Before entering a key to verify start Burp and set it listening, also remember to set your browser to use Burp as its proxy.
+Now paste anything in to the enter game-key field and click Verify key:

 ![earlyaccess-admin-panel](/assets/images/2022-01-31-21-50-19.png)